formvuelate/formvuelate/docs/3.x/src/guide/typescript.md

 # TypeScript Support <Badge text="3.3" type="warning" vertical="middle" />

-Formvuelate has typescript support for its public API.
+FormVueLate has typescript support for its public API.
 This page is an overview of the level of TypeScript support.

 ## Component Types